-The General Education core curriculum requirements are consistent with SAU Tech's mission.
-Each associate degree requires completion of a minimum number of credit hours of General Education courses.
-For the purposes of assessment, the General Education component at SAU Tech focuses on measurable student learning outcomes.
+The general education core curriculum requirements are consistent with SAU Tech's mission.
+Each associate degree requires completion of a minimum number of credit hours of general education courses.
+In addition, each program-specific course within the associate degrees assess at least one GEC.
+For the purposes of assessment, the general education component at SAU Tech focuses on measurable student learning outcomes.